analytiq-hub/sigagent.github.io/self_driving_cars/how_to_build_a_self_driving_car.md

     * Sometimes, this is implemented as a single deep learning layer fused with the object detection layer.
     * Other times, this is implemented as separate layers.

+#### Robotics kinematics vs dynamics
+* Robot `kinematics` and `dynamics` are two fundamental aspects of robotics that deal with different aspects of robot motion.
+Here's a brief explanation of each:
+* Robot Kinematics:
+  * Robot `kinematics` is the branch of robotics that focuses on the study of robot motion without considering the forces and torques involved.
+It involves analyzing the geometry and motion of a robot's structure, such as its joints, links, and end effectors, to determine the position, orientation, and velocity of the robot's various parts.
+    * `Forward kinematics`: It deals with determining the position and orientation of the robot's end effector (e.g., gripper or tool) given the joint angles or joint displacements.
+It answers the question, "Where is the end effector located and oriented in the workspace?"
+    * `Inverse kinematics`: It involves solving for the joint angles or joint displacements that will position the robot's end effector at a desired location and orientation in the workspace.
+It answers the question, "What joint angles are required to achieve a specific end effector position and orientation?"
+  * `Robot Dynamics`:
+    * `Robot dynamics`, on the other hand, is concerned with the study of robot motion while considering the forces and torques acting on the robot.
+It involves understanding how these forces and torques affect the motion of the robot's joints and links, as well as the resulting motion of the end effector.
+    * `Inverse dynamics`: It deals with determining the forces and torques required at the robot's joints to generate a desired motion or trajectory.
+It answers the question, "What forces and torques should be applied at the joints to achieve a desired robot motion?"
+    * Forward dynamics`: It involves predicting the resulting motion of the robot's joints and links when specific forces and torques are applied at the joints.
+It answers the question, "Given applied forces and torques at the joints, how will the robot move?"
+  * `Robot dynamics` is particularly important for tasks such as robot control, trajectory planning, and collision avoidance, as it allows for the prediction and control of a robot's motion while considering the physical constraints and interactions with the environment.
+* Both robot kinematics and dynamics play important roles in the development and operation of self-driving cars.
+Here's how they are relevant:
+  * Robot Kinematics:
+    * Robot kinematics is crucial for self-driving cars in terms of understanding the vehicle's position, orientation, and motion in the environment.
+It involves determining the vehicle's pose (position and orientation) relative to a reference frame and its corresponding motion parameters, such as velocity and acceleration.
+  * For self-driving cars, kinematics is employed in tasks such as:
+    *  Localization: Determining the vehicle's position and orientation in a known map or global coordinate system.
+    * Mapping: Creating and updating maps of the environment using sensor data and kinematic information.
+    * Path Planning: Calculating optimal paths or trajectories for the vehicle to follow to reach a destination while considering constraints and avoiding obstacles.
+    * Motion Control: Controlling the vehicle's steering, acceleration, and braking based on kinematic models and desired trajectories.
+  * Robot Dynamics:
+    * Robot dynamics becomes relevant in self-driving cars when considering the interaction of the vehicle with the physical world and the forces and torques involved.
+While kinematics focuses on the motion itself, dynamics deals with the forces and torques required to achieve and maintain that motion.
+  * In the context of self-driving cars, dynamics is important for:
+    * Vehicle Control: Determining the appropriate forces and torques to be applied to the steering, braking, and acceleration systems for maintaining stability, traction, and maneuverability.
+    * Collision Avoidance: Predicting the dynamic behavior of other vehicles, pedestrians, and objects in the environment to plan and execute evasive maneuvers if necessary.
+    * Ride Comfort and Safety: Analyzing the effects of vehicle dynamics on passenger comfort, stability, and safety during different driving conditions, such as cornering, braking, and acceleration.

 #### Development cycle
 * The underlying robotics platform needs to support individual developers who specialize in specific components: planner, controller, various perception components.
 * Each component needs to be able to run independently, in unit testing mode - with inputs replayed from recordings, so developers can do their work without having to bring the entire system up